Learn something new every day

 Artists of this time focused mainly on the expression of mood, starting first with images of weather and landscapes.
 Combining extremes in nature with real historical events was a popular trend, as people tried to get across the idea that a Higher Power and the forces of the world were much stronger than men.
 Looser, more expressive brush strokes were common, and artists often chose Gothic, macabre or nostalgic subjects.
 Important painters of the period include Francisco Goya, Theodore Gericault, Eugene Delacroix and J.M.W.
 Turner.

 In music, individuals expressed Romanticism through an increased use of folk melodies.
 The public persona of the artist was also important, and society expected composers and performers to act out their creative struggles and indulge their passionate, artistic temperaments, especially as soloists.
-Many historians see Wolfgang von Beethoven as the first great composer of this vein, although others consider him to be more "transitional" because elements of both Classicism and Romanticism are present in his works.
+Many historians see Ludwig von Beethoven as the first great composer of this vein, although others consider him to be more "transitional" because elements of both Classicism and Romanticism are present in his works.
 Other major composers of the era are Frederic Chopin, Richard Wagner, Franz Liszt, Hector Berlioz, Giuseppe Verdi and Peter Tchaikovsky.

 The bold freedom and emotion so characteristic of the era came through in music in part because instrument makers used the developments of the Industrial Revolution to revise key mechanisms and overall designs.
 With these improvements, players greatly improved their technique and were capable of executing sounds and passages that previously wouldn't have been very performable.
 The emphasis on nature and the common man resulted in performances for everyone rather than just the elite, and audiences were filled with people who, despite a lack of musical training, enjoyed the works because of their expressiveness and sense of dramatic connection.